KostiantynBushko/QMosqMqttClient/README.md

  The main goal of this app is to simplify integration of mqtt protocol feature to the iot solutions, developed using Qt SDK.
  The wrapper contains high level abstraction which is common for every possible implementation of mqtt client like AWS IoT mqtt client implementation.

-# An intercae implements the next abilities...
+# An interface implementation
     connect
     disconnect
     publish
     subscribe
     To emit signals on each step of client work flow...

-# Integration and install
 # Install Mosquitto Mqtt Client Library (linux debian "RP")
-    $ sudo apt-get install libmosquitto
     $ sudo apt-get install libmosquittopp-dev

 Copy files in to your project.
     QMMqttClient.cpp, QMMqttClient.h

-Add library in to *.pro file:
+Add library to *.pro file:
     LIBS += -lmosquittopp